-The toss game was originally based on the old app Angry Birds. except I renamed it Angry Turkeys.
+This toss game was originally based on the old app Angry Birds.
+I renamed it Angry Turkeys and introduced it in November.
 Students may not be as familiar with the app these days but that doesn’t really matter.
 Basically the app had pigs building stacked structures.
 The birds became objects to toss at them and break down the buildings when they hit.

 I made turkey bean bags from scrap fabric I had on hand.
 The only other things you need are paper rolls and coffee can lids.
 I covered the paper rolls to give them color.
 I made the green pigs from paper rolls cut in half.
 I printed out clip art of a pig and taped it to the paper roll to represent the pigs.